canjoena - stock.adobe.com

 Evolution in action: datacentre storage

-Storage is also one area that is changing rapidly, in response to several trends.
+Storage is also one that is changing rapidly, in response to several trends.
 One is the inexorable rise in the volume of data being generated and stored, while another is the demand for ever-faster storage to meet the requirements of workloads that call for low latency and high throughput.

-Currently, the focus is on NVMe, a new storage protocol designed to cut through the accumulated layers of the existing storage stack that may add latency, so as to realise the full benefit of flash SSDs.
+Currently, the focus is on NVMe, a storage protocol designed to cut through the accumulated layers of the existing storage stack that may add latency, so as to realise the full benefit of flash SSDs.
 NVMe SSDs also use the high-speed PCIe bus rather than traditional interfaces such as SAS.

 This has proven so successful that it looks set to become the dominant way of connecting storage, according to Freeform Dynamics Distinguished Analyst Tony Lock.